2019-2020 SHP+ Plan Information

 International students: We understand that international students and their families who are not receiving fellowship payments or wages will not be eligible to apply for a ITIN or SSN, and therefore will not be able to supply this tax identification number to the university.
 If this is your situation, you may ignore this information.

-Each spring, we will also send you a copy of your completed 1095-B form in the mail for your tax records.
+Each spring, we will mail you a copy of your completed 1095-B form for your tax records.
 The 1095-B may be necessary to complete your tax return.
 However, you do not need to submit the 1095-B form itself with your tax return.

 When you receive the form, be sure to check to make sure the information is correct.
 If you have any questions or you see a correction that needs to be made, please contact us.
 If the information is correct, you may file the form away with your other tax records.